 For the purposes of the Act, beneficial ownership includes (but is not limited to) ownership of dutiable property by a person as trustee of a trust.
 It also includes the interest a person may have in a fixed trust, joint venture or trust partnership structure that owns land in Victoria.

-The following are some examples of transactions that result in a change in the beneficial ownership of land held under a fixed trust, joint venture and trust partnership structures.
+Other examples of transactions that result in a change in the beneficial ownership of dutiable property (land in Victoria) held under a fixed trust, joint venture and trust partnership structure follow:

 ABC Pty Ltd as trustee of the ABC Trust owns land in Victoria.
-The ABC Trust is a fixed trust with three named beneficiaries each identified as being entitled to a certain proportion of the trust and trust fund - Mr Green as to 20%, Mr White as to 30% and Black Pty Ltd as to 50%.
+The ABC Trust is a fixed trust with three named beneficiaries each identified as being entitled to a certain proportion of the trust and trust fund - Mr Green as to 20 per cent, Mr White as to 30 per cent and Black Pty Ltd as to 50 per cent.
 Under the terms of the trust, ABC Pty Ltd is bound to distribute the trust’s income and capital to the beneficiaries in the stated proportions.

 One of the beneficiaries, Mr White, wishes to dispose of his interest and has offered it for sale to Black Pty Ltd, being one of the other beneficiaries.
 Black Pty Ltd accepts Mr White’s offer and the sale/purchase of the interest is effected through a contract of sale and a deed of assignment.

 As the purchaser, Black Pty Ltd has acquired a beneficial interest in Victorian land and is required to lodge the deed of assignment and pay duty.
 As with all land transfers, duty is calculated by reference to the greater of the consideration paid and the unencumbered value of the interest in the land.